-- Added a is_header_set () method to the HTTPServletResponse bean. - Response headers are now sent on end_headers (), not on set_header (), to avoid duplicate headers. - The request queue size of the basic HTTP server can now be set as a component property (pelix.http. request_queue_size)
+- Added a is\header\set () method to the HTTPServletResponse bean. - Response headers are now sent on end\headers(), not on set\header(), to avoid duplicate headers. - The request queue size of the basic HTTP server can now be set as a component property (pelix.http.request\queue\size)

-- Added support for keyword arguments in most of remote services transports (all except XML-RPC) - Added support for pelix.remote.export.only and pelix.remote.export.none service properties. pelix.remote.export.only tells the export to export the given specifications only, while pelix.remote.export.none forbids the export of the service.
+- Added support for keyword arguments in most of remote services transports (all except XML-RPC) - Added support for pelix.remote.export.only and pelix.remote.export.none service properties. pelix.remote.export.only tells the exporter to export the given specifications only, while pelix.remote.export.none forbids the export of the service.